 They have Robin van Persie currently sidelined through injury, meaning Wenger may turn to English teenager Theo Walcott for some attacking spark following the forward’s star showing against Bolton as a substitute at the weekend.

-“He has found the injection of pace he had before and he uses his body better,” Wenger said.
+”He has found the injection of pace he had before and he uses his body better,” Wenger said. ”When you see what he brings when he came on, you are very excited.”

 In Group E Barcelona travel to Glasgow to face Rangers, who like the Catalans, boast a perfect record from their first two matches.